Chenry513/PyTorch-Image-Classifier/README.md

 By following these steps, you will set up the environment required for the project and be able to run the image classification model on the CIFAR-100 dataset.

+#Technologies Used

-**Technologies Used:** TensorFlow, PyTorch, Python, Google Colab, Jupyter Notebook
+TensorFlow, PyTorch, Python, Google Colab, Jupyter Notebook